polonez-byte-112/SpaceShooter/README.md

 I want to improve this project heavily adding Bosses, overlaying music etc.

-At the current Situation i have tu study to big exam that i didnt becouse all time programming xD
+At the current Situation i have tu study to big exam that i didnt becouse all time programming
 <br/><br/>

 <a href="https://trello.com/b/DnXdZ71w/space-shooter" alt="Project">Project 🧑‍🚀</a>